joshhansen/Umpire/doc/roadmap.md

 * FIXME Explore and go-to moves aren't animating visibly
 * TODO Fuel limits for aircraft
 * TODO Client/server architecture
- - start with a naive port: no substantial caching on client
+ - Inventory PlayerTurnControl - make sure it's fully restricted to the player's view of game state
+ - PlayerTurnControl -> PlayerGameView - client has a local copy of player's view of the game
+ - Low-level client-server protocol, updating client state incrementally
  - server runs exactly one game
  - each client controls exactly one player
  - switch from async_trait to nightly async trait fn
- - re-implement terminal UI as RPC client
- - re-implement AI training and runtime as RPC clients

 ## 0.6 Milestones
-* TODO Lower-level client-server protocol, updating client state incrementally
 * TODO Wake up units with auto-explore and go-to orders when they encounter something interesting
 * TODO Wake up sentried units when an enemy comes within their sight.
 * TODO Opening theme music